amanbrar1999/SoccerResultPredictor/README.md

 We utilize one vs all logistic regression in order to classify a certain game as either a "Home Win", "Draw", or "Home Loss".
 This means that we will create a model that represents each outcome, and we choose whichever one comes out with the highest probability of being true

 ## TODO
-implement an approach with a neural network model implement an approach with SVM
+ - Implement an approach with a neural network model
+ - Implement an approach with SVM
-Make it user friendly, perhaps by connecting it to a webapp (rather than the current CLI)
+ - Make it user friendly, perhaps by connecting it to a webapp (rather than the current CLI)